mle86/sh-tests/README.md

 The *[run-all-tests.sh](run-all-tests.sh)* script executes all files in the script's directory that match the filename pattern
 `??-test-*.sh`.
-The files are run in whichever order the shell glob expansion returns, which should be lexicographic order.
+The files are run in lexicographic order.
 It aborts immediately if one of the test script fails.
 If all test scripts were run successfully, it prints a green